DevVivan/odin-project/javascript.md

 #### Array.prototype.map()

-The `map()` method creates a new array populated with the results of calling a provided function on every element in the calling array.
+The `map()` method can be to *do something* to every item in an array and then create a new array with the changed items.

 ```javascript
 const array1 = [1, 4, 9, 16];